asokratis/python-currency-anywhere/README.md

 **[1]** _If you have encoding errors when running the script, you may additionally need to run `export PYTHONIOENCODING=utf_8`_

 ## configurations
-To update existing [currency_configurations](currency_configurations.py), run [update_currency_configurations](update_currency_configurations.py) while providing your Fixer API Key as parameter.
-You can update the maximum number of failed attempts on requesting currency data at [retry_configurations](retry_configurations.py).
+To update existing [currency_configurations](configurations/currency_configurations.py), run [update_currency_configurations](update_currency_configurations.py) while providing your Fixer API Key as parameter.
+You can update the maximum number of failed attempts on requesting currency data at [retry_configurations](configurations/retry_configurations.py).

 ## get_currency
-By default, uses [Fixer](https://fixer.io) free and legacy accounts to display exchange rate for all currencies with EUR as base currency in the amounts of one unit for today's date.
+By default, uses [Fixer](https://fixer.io) free and legacy/basic accounts to display exchange rate for all currencies with EUR as the base currency in the amounts of one unit for today's date.
 Results are sorted by date in ascending order and then by currency symbol in ascending order.
+Results are also cached by date (and base currency if using legacy/basic accounts) so next time they are requested, you are not charged an API call.

-### Purpose
+### General Purpose
 Users can query the exchange rate according to their needs and:
 * See the results in a command line interface of their choice
 * [Store the results in a flat file for later use](README.md#do-you-have-the-option-for-saving-my-csv-output-into-a-flatfile)